liamoc/liamoc.net/posts/2013-10-07-plospaper.markdown

 ---
 title: Trustworthy File Systems accepted to PLOS
-tags: nicta, verification, publication, plos, file-systems, cogent
+tags: data61, verification, publication, plos, file-systems, cogent
 ---

 The Trustworthy File Systems project has had a paper accepted into PLOS this year.
 I am one of